Key Inclusion/Exclusion Criteria2

 of

-uncontrolled gout
+uncontrolled gout1

 KRYSTEXXA is indicated for the treatment of chronic gout in adult patients refractory to conventional therapy.1